seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 - almond: Add a bubble or other element to the profile picture to make it clear clicking it will let you change photos
 - Ethan: Make a flow for when you click on a tag, to view other things with that tag.
-- Ellie: Make sure that all pages have the same icons on the bottom bar
+- Ellie: Make sure that all pages have the same icons on the bottom bar.
+- Budhil: Added an introductory survey to better suit the users interests.

 TO DO: List any others we have here.
 I feel like we should have more revisions between these two parts.